Last Updated on

 Contrary to popular belief, Portugal has not legalised recreational cannabis.
 Cannabis use and possession are still illegal and punishable according to Portugal’s laws.

-At the moment, the maximum amount of cannabis one individual can carry without being suspected of trafficking is 25 grams of marijuana or 5 grams of hashish, which is more than most users have on them at any given time.
+At the moment, the maximum amount of cannabis one individual can carry without being suspected of trafficking is 25 grams of cannabis or 5 grams of hashish, which is more than most users have on them at any given time.

 According to a survey that was conducted between 2012 and 2016, cannabis was the illegal drug with the highest prevalence, especially among adults aged 22 to 44.
 It’s estimated that about 8 percent of the adults in Portugal used cannabis in 2016.